 The type of metal roofing and the overall condition of the metal roofing on your commercial property will be one of the main factors that go into determining if the metal roof can be repaired or should be replaced.
 After performing a thorough commercial roof inspection, a skilled metal roof repair contractor will be able to provide you with the answers.

 Because all of the different metal options have unique qualities, they are typically chosen depending on the overall performance needs that are required for a specific geographical area and the overall lifespan desired.
 Some metal roofing lasts much longer in certain climates or geographical areas.

 Repairing them also requires extensive metal roofing knowledge and different skill sets depending on which metal type is on your commercial building.
 Therefore, commercial roof repair costs will vary depending on the different factors.
 Let’s go over the different metal materials first and then learn about the repair options!

-Copper metal roof - average cost is 22.33 to 31.18 per square foot.
+Copper metal roof - average cost is $22.33 to $31.18 per square foot.

-Lead metal roof - average cost is 19.78 to 28.51 per square foot
+Lead metal roof - average cost is $19.78 to $28.51 per square foot

-Zinc metal roof - average cost is 18.63 to 26.97 per square foot
+Zinc metal roof - average cost is $18.63 to $26.97 per square foot

-Terne metal roof - average cost is 17.25 to 24.43 per square foot
+Terne metal roof - average cost is $17.25 to $24.43 per square foot

 Copper is one of the true lifetime metal roofing material options available today.
 Being one of the rarest of the metal materials used for commercial roofing combined with its non-corrosive or rust-free qualities, this also makes it one of the more costly metal materials used for commercial properties.
 Copper has often been used in government buildings, financial institutions, and places of worship.
 The oldest copper roof on record was installed on the Christ Church in 1727.
 Copper Adds Elegance to North American Historic Landmarks, even when used for an accent roof such as in the photo below.

 Because of its workability and the beauty from the copper aging or turning patina, paired with its longevity, copper has been one of the most prestigious metal roofs of our time.
 Repairing copper takes extreme craftsmanship and extensive metal knowledge.
 Seams and joints on copper are soldered.
-Once the copper patinas, the copper has to be cleaned back to its original form in order to receive the solder.
+Once the copper patinas, the copper has to be cleaned back to its original form to receive the solder.
 This can be a very delicate and difficult task but for a skilled metal expert, it is achievable.

 Lead Metal Roofing

 Lead roofing is another one of the top materials used on special and unique roofing projects.
 Most lead roofs have either a copper or zinc base with a lead-coated finish.
 This helps to cut down on the overall weight without losing its insulating features.
 Lead can be molded to shape and fit special roof designs.
 It is most commonly used on low slopes or flat roof areas.
-It provides a weathered silver finish and withstands all the UV rays from the sun and is a non-corrosive material.
+It provides a weathered silver finish that withstands all the UV rays from the sun and is a non-corrosive material.
 Because of this, lead is one of the longest-lasting metal materials available for roofing projects.

 Lead is used on commercial buildings and performs extremely well around harsh saltwater weather conditions.
 If you live on or near the saltwater then you know just how harsh the saltwater can be, it destroys most materials in little to no time at all.
 Repairing this roof is somewhat similar to the copper roof in that its seams and joints get soldered.
 However lead is a little easier to clean, nonetheless, it still requires a skilled metal roof repair expert to tackle the task.

 Zinc Standing Seam Metal Roofing